What to expect: I'm a review admin

 After the cycle

-Lock a review cycle
+Lock the review cycle

 Locking a review cycle means that users will no longer be able to submit reviews or edit any details within the cycle.
 This should only be done when the review cycle is fully completed and all summary meetings have been held.